dtcenter/MET/met/docs/Users_Guide/tc-dland.rst

 Practical information
 _____________________

 This section briefly describes how to run tc_dland.
-The default grid is set to 1/10th degree NW hemisphere grid.
+The default grid is set to 1/10th degree Northwest (NW) hemispheric quadrant (over North America) grid.

 tc_dland usage
 ~~~~~~~~~~~~~~